Tottenham v Brighton: How to watch on Amazon Prime

-Tottenham will hope to rebuild their assault on the Premier League prime 4 once they host Brighton of their Boxing Day conflict stay on Amazon Prime.
+Tottenham will hope to rebuild their assault on the Premier League prime 4 after they host Brighton of their Boxing Day conflict dwell on Amazon Prime.

 Spurs had surged up by way of the division since Jose Mourinho took cost in north London, however a expensive 2-Zero defeat to Chelsea has seen them slide once more.